Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

 \section{Introduction}

-In recent years, the demand for ubiquitous wireless communications is growing due to the explosive development of mobile devices and multimedia applications \cite{9374451}.
-To satisfy the expanding demands, the exploitation of the ultimate limits of communication techniques is concerned, and new technologies to provide higher bandwidth and energy efficiency also attract great interest, e.g., TeraHertz (THz) \cite{9325920} and millimeter-Wave (mmWave) communications \cite{Akyildiz2018mag}, as well as extreme Multiple-Input Multiple-Output (MIMO) catering for massive users and throughput \cite{shlezinger2020dynamic_all,9475156}.
-However, more profound requirements for data rate and massive connections are needed for 6-th Generation (6G) wireless communications.
-In addition, the exploitation of higher frequencies and larger bandwidths brings many challenges.
+In recent years, the demands for ubiquitous wireless communications are rapidly growing due to the explosive development of mobile devices and multimedia applications (including extending reality) \cite{9374451}.
+To satisfy those needs and requirements, the exploitation of the ultimate limits of wireless communication approaches is mandatory, in conjunction with the introduction and optimization of novel technologies providing larger bandwidths and improved energy efficiency, e.g., TeraHertz (THz) \cite{9325920} and millimeter-Wave (mmWave) communications \cite{Akyildiz2018mag}, as well as extreme Multiple-Input Multiple-Output (MIMO) catering for massive users and throughput \cite{shlezinger2020dynamic_all,9475156}.
+However, more profound requirements for data rate and massive connections are lately put forward for 6-th Generation (6G) wireless communications.
+In addition, the large available bandwidth at higher frequencies does not come for free, imposing several algorithmic and hardware design challenges.